iraiosub/riboseq-flow/README.md

 - `--fasta` path to the FASTA genome file
 - `--gtf` path to the GTF annotation file
-- `--smallrna_fasta` path to the FASTA file of abundant RNA contaminants (like rRNA).
+- `--contaminants_fasta` path to the FASTA file of abundant RNA contaminants (like rRNA).
 (Required if pre-mapping is enabled)
 - `--star_index` path to directory of pre-built STAR index (Optional).
 If not provided, the pipeline will generate the STAR index.
 - `--transcript_info` path to TSV file with a single representative transcript for each gene, with information on CDS start, length, end and transcript length (Optional).
 If not provided, the pipeline will create it using the GTF file, selecting the longest CDS transcript per gene.
 The transcript IDs in this file must match those in the GTF file.
-An example file format can be found [here](https://github.com/iraiosub/riboseq/blob/main/assets/transcript_info/gencode.v44.primary_assembly.annotation.longest_cds.transcript_info.tsv).
+An example file format can be found [here](https://github.com/iraiosub/riboseq-flow/blob/main/assets/transcript_info/gencode.v44.primary_assembly.annotation.longest_cds.transcript_info.tsv).
 - `--transcript_fasta` path to transcripts FASTA (full sequence, including CDS and UTRs) and matches the `transcript_info` file.
 (Required if supplying the `transcript_info` file.).
 If not provided, the pipeline will generate this file for the selected representative transcripts.